ArgoCanada/blog/deployment/README.md

 PROGRAM, STATUS, MODEL, DEPLOYMENT DATE, DEPLOYMENT LAT, DEPLOYMENT LON, DEPLOYMENT SHIP, IMEI, WMO, SERIAL NUMBER

+Remember to submit a PR when you are done!!

 ## Form Submission

-Floats may be submitted using the following [google form]().
+Floats may be submitted using the following [google form](https://docs.google.com/forms/d/e/1FAIpQLScsgQ2kJjSdpOTmVxt89-o6vQZ-7mUyqXlRuPBjgJOXiavfgQ/viewform?usp=sf_link).
 The form will only work for 1 float at a time, so may be convenient for single or few submissions.

 ## Email Submission